sharma-vidhi/StarbucksApp-DesignPatterns/README.md

 - Implement balance functionality in MyCardsMoreOptions in Processing.
 - Desing Pattern Trials for login screen and Payments.

+### XP Core Value - Courage
+- Continously brought ideas to implement to the team.
+- Always encourage everyone to try new things.
+- Brought Positive Energy in Team Meeting.

 -----------------------------------
 ## Journal Week #2 - 11/09 to 11/15